-Do the materials reflect a balance of informational and literary reading selections in alignment with the standards?
+Do the materials reflect a balance of informational and literary reading selections based on the standards?

-- Review the instructional materials Table of Contents for literary and informational texts. - Review the literary and informational texts that guide a year's worth of curriculum. - Identify the balance of literary and informational texts (50/50 for grades 3 5 and an approximate 45/55 split between literary and informational text with a focus on literary nonfiction in grades 6 8).
+- Review the instructional materials Table of Contents for literary and informational texts. - Review the literary and informational texts that guide a year's worth of curriculum. - Identify the balance of literary and informational texts (50/50 for Grades K-2).

-- In Grades 3 5, do the materials reflect a balance of informational and literary reading selections?
+- Do the materials reflect a balance of informational and literary reading selections?
 What is the percentage of each?
-Note it is not necessary to have an exact 50/50 balance of texts, and consider the instructional time and weight that the instructional materials place with the selections. - In Grades 6 8, is there roughly a 45/55 split between literary and informational texts?
-Is there a focus on literary nonfiction? - Do the anchor texts reflect a variety of genres, including stories, poetry, literary nonfiction and historical, scientific and technical texts?
+Note it is not necessary to have an exact 50/50 balance of texts, and consider the instructional time and weight that the instructional materials place with the selections. - Do the anchor texts reflect a variety of genres, including stories, poetry, literary nonfiction and historical, scientific and technical texts?
 Record the variety and balance, noting specific numbers of each type, as applicable. - Are any genres or text types "missing?"
+Are the balance of informational and literary reading selections appropriate for the grade level?